hwanglab/rnaseq_workshop/08_kallisto.md

 We can now use this index with Kallisto to assess the abundance of rRNA genes in a set of samples.

 ## Optional - Perform DE analysis of Kallisto expression estimates using Sleuth
-We will now use Sleuth perform a differential expression analysis on the full chr22 data set produced above.
+We will now use Sleuth perform a differential expression analysis on the full chr22 dataset produced above.
 Sleuth is a companion tool that starts with the output of Kallisto, performs DE analysis, and helps you visualize the results.

 Regenerate the Kallisto results using the HDF5 format and 100 rounds of bootstrapping (both required for Sleuth to work).